perlahjartardottir/Fraunhofer/README.md

 ----------------------------------------
 Interacting directly with MySQL should only be needed if you need to do any of the following

-1. Add a new table to the database
+1. Add a new table to the database.
-2. Add a new field to a table
+2. Add a new field to a table.
-3. Adding/changing procedures, triggers or functions
+3. Adding/changing procedures, triggers or functions.
-4. Testing queries before adding the to the website
+4. Testing queries before adding them to the website.

-To make changes to the database tables, procedures, triggers or functions it is required to have some background on databases so this guide will focus on explaining how and where the code is stored.
+To make changes to the database tables, procedures, triggers or functions it is required to have some background knowledge on databases so this guide will focus on explaining how and where the code is stored.
-The folder containing all MySQL code, at the time writing this, is stored in the shared folder under ```Eysteinn Gunnlaugsson/SQL/WebPageDB/```.
-The file names are  descriptive.
-The file containing SQL functions is functions.sql and procedures are stored in procedures.sql etc.
 To make changes to the live database you have to go to the server computer, open MySQL workbench and connect to the server called ```Live Fraunhofer Database```.
 When a page called ```Query 1``` opens type in ```Use Fraunhofer;``` in the editor and you are ready to start making changes.

-I highly recommend trying all changes first on a mock database!
+We highly recommend trying all changes first on a mock database!
 A guide to set up a mock database can be found [here](#new-database).

 To change SQL code for other things like inserting, deleting, updateing or selecting this code is stored in the PHP files in the project folder and can be changed from there, but again, you should test the changes on a test website before making changes to the source code.